JesutofunmiOludu/requirement-analysis/README.md

 When requirements are well-defined and validated, the final software product is more likely to meet user expectations, function as intended, and provide a better overall user experience.
 Clear requirements lead to precise testing criteria and higher-quality outcomes.

 ---

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities that ensure a complete and accurate understanding of what the software must accomplish.
+Below are the five key activities involved:

+- **Requirement Gathering:**
+  This is the initial stage where project teams collect information about user needs, business objectives, and system expectations.
+It often involves meetings, surveys, and interviews with stakeholders to gather relevant data.

+- **Requirement Elicitation:**
+  In this phase, the focus is on uncovering the real needs behind user requests.
+Techniques such as brainstorming, workshops, focus groups, and observation are used to identify hidden or implicit requirements.

+- **Requirement Documentation:**
+  All collected and refined requirements are documented in a clear and structured format.
+This can include Software Requirement Specification (SRS) documents, user stories, or use case diagrams that serve as a reference for developers and testers.

+- **Requirement Analysis and Modeling:**
+  Here, the gathered requirements are analyzed for feasibility, consistency, and completeness.
+Modeling tools such as data flow diagrams (DFDs), UML diagrams, or prototypes are used to visualize and validate system behavior before implementation.

+- **Requirement Validation:**
+  The final step ensures that documented requirements accurately represent stakeholder needs and are achievable within project constraints.
+Validation activities include reviews, walkthroughs, and approval sessions with clients and team members.

+---